 Top A2 licence-friendly bikes for 2020

-If you're 19 or older, after a CBT, theory test and two-part practical test you can gain an A2 licence, which allows you to ride a bike of up to 35kW (roughly 47bhp) without displaying L-plates.
+If you're 19 or older, after a CBT, theory test and two-part practical assessment you can gain an A2 licence, which allows you to ride a bike of up to 35kW (roughly 47bhp) without displaying L-plates.
 And you can even take a passenger!

 There are many bikes built specifically to hit that power limit.
 Often affordable, due to being built in the Far East, A2-legal machines are also light, agile and bags of fun, delivering performance that makes them more than capable of matching motorway speeds if required.
-They also make very economical second bikes for those with a full licence looking for a weekday workhorse.
+They also make very economical second bikes for those with a full motorcycle licence looking for a weekday workhorse.

 - Honda CBR500R